 You’ve heard of it before: the mysterious dark web.
 You’re probably equally curious and on the edge about the whole thing.

 Dark Web vs. Deep Web

 Before you learn what exactly the dark web is, it’s important to know what makes it different from its bigger brother, the deep web.

 In a nutshell, deep web and dark web are two terms often confused for one another.
 When in reality deep web refers to anything on the web that can’t be found using a search engine.
 That includes emails in your Gmail account, direct messages on social networks, and even your Facebook photos that you marked as “private”.

 Dark web, however, is just a sub-section of the deep web.
 Unfortunately, the dark web is responsible for the bad reputation the deep web has.
 Black markets selling illegal substances, grisly images, and even new identities for sale—just about every illegal thing can be found there.

 At the same time, the dark web is well worth exploring (with caution).
 You just need to know what you’re doing.
-But like anything else, there are reasons to avoid the dark web.
+But like anything else, there are reasons to avoid the dark web, especially darknet marketplaces, which can be taken down by the authorities.

 Before You Dive Into the Dark Web